A guide to South African payment rails

 In June 2021, the SARB launched the RTGS Renewal Programme to improve payment provision for the domestic and regional financial system, enhancing access to payment services.

-The Rapid Payments Programme (RPP) - also known as PayShap - was initiated by Bankserv Africa, in line with the South Africa Reserve Bank’s Vision 2025.
+PayShap was initiated by PayInc, in line with the South Africa Reserve Bank’s Vision 2025.
 RPP allows funds to be transferred from one bank account to another, immediately, on instant rails.
-Today, it is available for lower value transactions - currently under R3000 - and primarily for P2P transactions.
-It's more cost effective than RTC.
+Since its launch in March 2023, PayShap has grown significantly, having processed over R100 billion across more than 136 million transactions, with over 4.5 million ShapIDs registered.

 - Instant payments